Image of Saint Louis University School of Law at Night

 According to a recent ABA report, 97.96% of SLU LAW graduates sat for and passed a bar examination within two years of their date of graduation.

-Learn more about career placement and bar passage at SLU LAW
+Learn more about career placement at SLU LAW

 Tuition and Aid